AdrianKlessa/Syosetu-notifier/README.md

 While the website has functionality for informing the user about novel updates, one has to log in and check their main user page to do so.
 There is no functionality for sending email notifications, or a webhook.

-This application is a lightweight python app that can run in the background and periodically check for updates of specified novels, notifying the user about new chapters being added and modifications to existing chapters (if enabled).
+This project is a lightweight python app that can run in the background and periodically check for updates of specified novels, notifying the user about new chapters being added and modifications to existing chapters (if enabled).

 The website's API is described here: https://dev.syosetu.com/man/api/